 Phthalates are a group of chemicals used to make plastics more flexible and harder to break and are commonly referred to as plasticizers.
-The Agency for Toxic Substances and Disease Registry , Environmental Protection Agency, and the Food and Drug Administration have released warnings on the health risks from prolonged exposure to phthalate.
-Some types of phthalates have affected the reproductive system of laboratory animals but more research may be needed to assess the full effects of exposure to phthalates on human health.
+Polyvinyl chloride is made softer and more flexible by the addition of phthalates.
+The Agency for Toxic Substances and Disease Registry, Environmental Protection Agency, and the Food and Drug Administration have released warnings on the health risks from prolonged exposure to phthalates.
+Some types of phthalates have affected the reproductive system of laboratory animals, but more research may be needed to assess the full effects of exposure to phthalates on human health.

 There are toxic Phthalates in furniture glues and stains.
 So always purchase low VOC paints and furniture finished with hand rubbed oil finishes or low VOC stains and lacquers.
 We cannot protect ourselves from everything, but we can be mindful of the dangers that lurk inside furniture and mattresses that can play a part in our future health and wellbeing.